anoohyapalle/E-portal-for-Case-Classification-and-Management/README.md

-The aim of this mini project is to develop an e-portal which is capable of taking an input pdf file (case sheet) from the client; read and analyse the file with the help of Natural Language Processing libraries or related libraries; categorise the type of case and further provide case related lawyers to the clients along with a provision to have an appointment booked with the corresponding lawyer of their case.
+The aim of this project is to develop an e-portal which is capable of taking an input pdf file (case sheet) from the client; read and analyse the file with the help of Natural Language Processing libraries or related libraries; categorise the type of case and further provide case related lawyers to the clients along with a provision to have an appointment booked with the corresponding lawyer of their case.